Southill, Bedfordshire: Education

-Its lower school, Southill Lower School educates children to the age of 9 and shares in leadership and combines in projects and programmes with Shelton Lower School.
+Southill is home to a lower school, Southill Lower School, which educates children to the age of 9 and shares in leadership and combines in projects and programmes with Shelton Lower School.
+Ofsted's November 2025 inspection of Southill Lower School reports a "Strong" standard on all areas, except for the "Early years" area which was given the "Expected" standard.
+Ofsted reported their safeguarding standards were met by Southill Lower School.

 It is in the catchment zone for Robert Bloomfield Academy.
 It is also in the catchment zone for Samuel Whitbread Academy, which has an upper school and sixth form.

 Public transport

 Bus route 200 operated by Grant Palmer timetables two morning journeys, Monday to Saturday to Biggleswade (journey time 13 minutes) and two afternoon journeys to Shefford and Flitwick.
-Community operator Wanderbus runs a Wednesday only service to Bedford and monthly services to St Neots, Milton Keynes and Welwyn Garden City.
+Community operator Wanderbus runs a Wednesday-only service to Bedford and monthly services to St Neots, Milton Keynes and Welwyn Garden City.

 The nearest railway station is Biggleswade.
+Thameslink services from this station head towards Peterborough and Horsham; the latter destination allows travel to London stations such as London Bridge and City Thameslink.